 Personal Privacy Tips

-Even simple errands or appointments can require you to share a lot of personal information aloud.
+Even simple errands or appointments can require you to share a surprising amount of personal information aloud.

-These tips help you stay in control, with or without a PAM‑Card, by preparing you to share your privacy moments with calm and confidence.
+These tips help you stay in control in that micro-privacy gap, with or without a PAM-Card, by preparing you to respond with calm and confidence.

 Privacy rests on the principles of consent, control, and care.
-This guide offers practical steps for everyday situations; plus how to use your PAM-Cards to request privacy respectfully and effectively.
+This guide offers practical steps for everyday situations, along with ways to use your PAM-Cards to request privacy respectfully and effectively.

 Quick Start

-- Keep cards handy: Store one in your wallet and one as backup.
+- Keep cards handy: store one in your wallet and one as a backup.

-- Present early: Hand the card to staff before they ask for personal details.
+- Present early: hand the card over before you are asked for personal details.

-- Stay brief: A short, courteous sentence supports the request on your card.
+- Stay brief: a short, courteous sentence can support the request on your card.

-- Point, don’t project: Use the card to avoid repeating details aloud.
+- Point, don’t project: use the card to avoid repeating details aloud when possible.

 How to present your card